 Made in the USA

 More and more, today’s newspaper headlines show manufacturing leaving

 the United States for China.

 All Landice products are engineered, assembled and tested in Randolph,

 NJ USA.
 In fact, 98.4% of all our treadmill parts are manufactured in the USA!

 Learn why Landice is the #1 Rated Treadmill

-5. It is your responsibility to inspect merchandise prior to delivery agent's departure.
+5. It is your responsibility to INSPECT the merchandise prior to delivery agent's departure.
 If the merchandise appears to be damaged in any way, please note the damage on the freight bill.
-This will aid in the return/replacement process or you may refuse the delivery.
-If you choose to return the item after delivery has been accepted, you will be responsible for the return shipping fee.
+This will aid in the return/replacement process.